jslowick/naia/4-Campaign/Chapter 2 - Aramath/S1 - To the Animus.md

 [[The Animus]] has already left by the time they get to [[North Cove]].  [[Harlan 'Redpan' Rask]] uses his Flash of Insight boon from [[The Catacombs]] to chart a course to intercept.

-Once the danger of [[Reyka]] is behind everyone, [[Jasper 'The Kid' Ravenhart]] confesses about the secret hes been hiding.
+Once the danger of [[1-Places/1-Western Side/4-Sea of Strife (W)/Reyka/Reyka]] is behind everyone, [[Jasper 'The Kid' Ravenhart]] confesses about the secret hes been hiding.
 He's not actually a deckhand, but a Ward of [[Princess Sonya Tiverton]], a stowaway.
 He leads the crew to the [[First Mate]] cabin, where the injured [[Tristan Winters]] is, and well-hidden room concealing well-dressed [[2-People/Ostean Trade Consortium/Lanshire/Lanshire]] noblewoman.
 She looks EXACTLY like the [[Portrait of Sonya]], down to what clothing she is wearing.

 She explains that she was on the [[WSS Aurora (Missing)]] when it was taken, and she made a deal with [[Victor 'The Mad' Maddington (Missing)|Mr. Maddington]] and [[Tristan Winters|Mr. Winters]] to take her to the [[Free Bank of Caprona]] to access her families' vault, in exchange for a ship.  [[Locke Cordwainer]] per [[Pirate Code]] abides by deals made on the ship by previous captains.
 She also mentions a red bearded pirate ([[Winslow Firebeard (Missing)|Firebead]]) put some papers in the vault as well, possibly revealing why [[Victor 'The Mad' Maddington (Missing)|Victor]] tried to sink the Aurora.